8 signs you’ve got a bad accountant1 Jun 2014

 Check with your accountant to make sure he/she is properly qualified.
 Having a qualified accountant will ensure that you can expect a good level of competence and will the right side of the rules and regulations.

-In England and Wales the ICAEW provides a route to the ACA qualification; there are equivalent bodies in Scotland and Ireland.
+In England and Wales, the ICAEW provides a route to the ACA qualification; there are equivalent bodies in Scotland and Ireland.
 The two most common internationally equivalent qualifications are ACCA and CIMA.
+Lacking experience

 A good accountant will be able to make the most of the exemptions and allowances available to small businesses, to make sure you don't pay more tax than you need to.